Morpheus-compiler/Morpheus-compiler.github.io/index.md

 3. **Optimization Passes**: The third step of the compilation pipeline is where all online code transformations are applied (e.g., *JIT compilation*, *Dead code elimination*, *Constant Propagation*, *Guard Elision*).

 For more information, please read the Morpheus's [paper](https://sebymiano.github.io/publication/2022-morpheus/2022-morpheus.pdf) and the [extended abstract](https://sebymiano.github.io/publication/2022-morpheus/2022-morpheus_abstract.pdf) accepted to [ASPLOS '22](https://asplos-conference.org/2022/).

+## Try Morpheus :)
+We have prepared Morpheus for artifact evaluation at ASPLOS'22.
+[Here](https://github.com/Morpheus-compiler/Morpheus) is the link to all artifacts in the paper.